kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 ## Conclusion

-As we wrap up our journey through our project, let's reflect on how it addresses the web development framework dilemma we started with.
+As we conclude our discussion, let's reflect on how this project addresses the web development framework dilemma we began with.

 Remember the tug-of-war between full-stack frameworks and micro-frameworks?
 The struggle to balance development speed, performance, and maintainability?
 Our project offers a compelling solution to these challenges.